Fig 1 (Above): Thumos Prismatic Syntax flow chart

 Fig 3 (Above): Video synthesis Tests, Allies, Enemies syntax; two dualing characters (an ally and an enemy) morph into one

-Fig 4 (Above): Video synthesis Wretched Excess syntax; a transformation takes place rendering Dr. Grant as a human-dinosaur hybrid; pride is his downfall Fig 5 (Above): Video synthesis Maturation syntax; a recognition that a force greater than yourself is controlling your actions; but knowing it is essential to overcome them.
+Fig 4 (Above): Video synthesis Tests, Allies, Enemies syntax; a transformation takes place rendering Dr. Grant as a human-dinosaur hybrid.
+Fig 5 (Above): Video synthesis Maturation syntax; a recognition that a force greater than yourself is controlling your actions; but knowing it is essential to overcome them.

 Fig 6 (Above): Video synthesis Maturation syntax; a political compass meme revealing the evolution of media outlets and the ideologies that propagate their gravitational pulls